What is Nippon Club of the Triangle?

 Yoko moved to Raleigh from Fujisawa (Kanagawa prefecture) with her husband and four sons in 1987.
 Now two of her sons live in Japan and two live in the US.
-Yoko loves seeing her four (soon to be five) grandchildren on-line.
+Yoko loves seeing her six grandchildren on-line.
 Yoko also enjoys seeing the sparkling eyes of children at school and community events she is involved in.

 Foster is currently President of the Nippon Club and previously served as a Director for nearly ten years.
 Foster lived in Kobe for nine years and worked as Foreign Legal Counsel for a Japanese international law firm in Osaka.
 Foster is a retired attorney who now advises Japanese and other foreign clients on doing business in the USA and technology transfer.